-- 1. Load green beans into the Green Bean Cart in green bean storage area. - 2.
-Move Green Bean Cart over to roaster, and connect the Green Bean Hopper Vacuum Hose. - Go to the Operator's Console Touchscreen (operator interface) to initiate a roast cycle.
-This includes vacuum-loading the green beans from the Green Bean Cart into the Green Bean Hopper above the roaster. - 4.
+- 1. Load green beans into the Green Bean Hopper. - 2.
+Go to the Operator Console Touchscreen (operator interface) to initiate a roast cycle. - 3.
 During roasting, the operator may use the Tryer (a small sampling tray) to periodically inspect bean samples.
 After roasting, the beans are ejected into the Cooling Tray.
-If there is no Destoner, the Cooling Tray is emptied and the roasted beans are transported to the next processing area. - 5.
-Cooled beans may be run through the Destoner, if a Destoner is used. - 6.
-Hopper on the Destoner is emptied and transported to the next processing area.
+The Cooling Tray is emptied and the roasted beans are transported to the next processing area.